Boondoggler3210/rsu-b2b-sample-client-dotnet-all-services/README.md

 > til hurtigt at komme i gang og få afprøvet om ens virksomhed kan gennemføre et succesfuldt kald til en af
 > B2B webservicene ved at bruge virksomhedens digitale signatur.
 UFST kan ikke stå til ansvar hvis en virksomhed
 > anvender klienten eller dele af denne i deres egne systemer.

-> I have updaeted this sample to include calls to all 3 of the services for the Skat.dk moms api and make it a little easier to test with.

 ## Build and run